theforeman/theforeman.org/_posts/2020-10-05-how-to-write-a-new-foreman-ansible-module-in-20-lines-of-code.md

     )
 ```

 `flat_name` is telling our abstraction layer that the field name in the API differs from the Ansible parameter name.
+See the [specification of the `foreman_spec`](https://theforeman.github.io/foreman-ansible-modules/develop/developing.html#specification-of-the-foreman-spec) for details how it works and extends Ansible's `argument_spec`.

 At this point, we can add the code for the API connection and parameter processing and would have a working module: